-Richard Tsao, originally from Thailand, lives and works in New York.
-He is known for using a process oriented, labor intensive approach and particular aesthetic of beauty in creating his paintings and works on paper.
+Richard Tsao (b.
+1954, Bangkok, Thailand.
+Lives and works in New York) is well known for using a process oriented, labor intensive approach and particular aesthetic of beauty in creating his paintings and works on paper.

 His work is represented in major collections including the Weatherspoon Art Museum, Arkansas Arts Center Foundation Collection and Montefiore Fine Art Collection, New York.